amygoldlist/amygoldlist.github.io/_posts/2025-09-24-CALCULATOR-FUN.md

 Now that's the problem!
 The IRR button uses approximation methods to find a single root: I'm not going to look this up or verify it in any way, but I like to think that it uses Newton's method to find the smallest positive root - that is, the answer most liekly to be an Interest rate.

 However, if we're solving calculus equations, we often care about all the roots.
 In a business context, this is often the most important one!
-However, we do need all of the roots, and this method does not work:
+However, we do need all of the roots, and this method does not work completely.

 ## Proof by specific incorrect example: